CodeVerse-IRISI/Front_AquaSonic/README.md

 6.src/components/Graph.js: Displays sensor data in graphical form.

 ## Features
---Displays a map with sensor points.
+- Displays a map with sensor points.
---Clicking on a sensor point reveals sensor information.
+- Clicking on a sensor point reveals sensor information.
---Sensor status is visually represented by color (green for normal, red for abnormal).
+- Sensor status is visually represented by color (green for normal, red for abnormal).

 ## Contributing
    We welcome contributions from the community!
 If you'd like to contribute to this project, please fork the repository, make your changes, and submit a pull request.

 ## License
    This project is licensed under the MIT License - see the LICENSE file for details.